ipedro/Inspector/README.md

 * ```var inspectorActionGroups: [Inspector.ActionGroup] { get }```

     Default value is an empty array.
-Action groups appear as sections on the Inspector interface, you can have as many groups, with as many actions as you would like.
+Action groups appear as sections on the `Inspector` window and can have key command shortcuts associated with them, you can have as many groups, with as many actions as you would like.

     ``` swift
     // Example